BinaryIgor/blog/posts/reducing-the-search-space.md

 country_code % 5 = 4 -> db_4,
 where 5 is the number of shards
 ```
 That constitutes our routing to shards.
 To get proper results (data), we need to know which shard needs to be queried, because, as have been said already, shards are separate, physical databses.
-Some databases, <a target="_blank" href="https://www.mongodb.com/docs/manual/sharding">Mongo</a> for example, support various sharding strategies out of the box, for others, like PostgreSQL or MySQL, we need to do application-level sharding (there are also some third-party solutions).
+Some databases, <a  href="https://www.mongodb.com/docs/manual/sharding">Mongo</a> for example, support various sharding strategies out of the box, for others, like PostgreSQL or MySQL, we need to do application-level sharding (there are also some third-party solutions).
 In that approach, we maintain connections to all databases (shards) in our application and, based on the issued query, decide which one(s) to query.
 If there is a need to query more than one shard, we also need to assembly the results.

 Going back to numbers, with 5 shards we have approximately 5-fold improvement (similarly to partitioning, we need to strive for more or less equal distribution of data).
 Same as with the number of partitions, the more shards we decide to have, the larger improvement we will get.
 Likewise, it is true only for the queries that can utilize our partitioning/sharding schema.
 In our example, they (queries) need to have country_code in the where clause.
 Assuming that we have 5 shards:
 ```